Also on the bill were Linda Ronstadt and Jackson Browne.

 “Ex-Poco member, Randy Meisner, made his subtle and important mark on the evening by doing his “Certain Kind Of Fool” and “Tryin'”–both numbers of high energy and Poco-like vocals.
 Meisner’s bass playing is simple, but steady.” -Jim Gerard, Cleveland Scene, May 17, 1973

 These songbooks were released around the same time as each of the albums (Eagles & Desperado were published as one volume, back to back.
 Read one side, then flip it over to read the other).
 They included sheet music and lyrics for each song, accompanied by photos.
 The files below include abridged (shortened) versions of each these songbooks.
+I did not want to risk damaging the books by scanning every page (a couple are in fragile condition).
 All photos featuring Randy have been included.
-Presumably, of Randy’s three solo albums, only One More Song has a songbook.

 Eagles –Eagles Songbook Published 1973, Warner Bros.
 Publications Included as a two-in-one with the Desperado Songbook.